 Network Rail aims to provide a ‘seven day railway’ for its customers, minimising disruption, particularly on key interurban routes.
 When part of a route has to be closed diversionary routes are used where possible and if not, passenger journeys are transferred to buses.
 Freight traffic is even more difficult to accommodate elsewhere.

 The cumulative impact of these separate schemes on current services (not including the growth expected in other markets that these outputs do not provide for) would be very significant, involving a sustained period of regular disruption on the WCML (and MML and ECML) similar to that required for the West Coast Route Modernisation (WCRM).

 For some markets the proposals make the situation worse than today on the WCML, such as removing the capacity for freight growth in the strategy produced for DfT, leaving some stations without a train service (such as Stone and Atherstone) or the reduction in train service for stations south of Tring in 51M.

 The cost estimates for the infrastructure interventions included in the proposals are broadly realistic, but the scope which has been priced is less than what would be required to deliver the proposed outputs (for example at London Euston station or for platform extensions), meaning the estimates are insufficient.
 The cost of disruption has also been underestimated.

 The proposed interventions deliver considerably fewer benefits than a new line, particularly with regard to reduced journey times between urban centres and the ability to use the resultant freed capacity on the classic network to develop new markets and provide for continuing freight growth.
 So whilst some of the proposed enhancements may offer limited and short term opportunities for improving capacity on some areas of the route, the requirement for a new line to relieve capacity in the longer term remains and therefore would have to be delivered, in addition to these proposals, in any case.

-- High speed rail: investing in Britain’s future consultation summary report
+- High speed rail: Investing in Britain’s future consultation, 28 February 2011